Amalthea (mythology): Horn of Amalthea

-The "horn of Amalthea", referred to in Latin literature as the cornucopia, is a magical horn generally described as being able to produce an inexhaustible supply of any food or drink desired.
-The tale of this horn seems to have originated as an independent tradition to the raising of Zeus, though it is uncertain when the two merged.
-(Note: J. F. Miller; Fowler 2013; Brill's New Pauly Vol. 1; West 1983.
-On when the tradition of this horn was first integrated with that of Zeus's infancy, see .)
-The "horn of Amalthea" is mentioned as early as the archaic period by poets such as Anacreon and Phocylides (who both date to the 6th century BC), (Note: Fowler 2013; Gantz; Anacreon, fr.
+The "horn of Amalthea", later referred to in Latin literature as the cornucopia, is a magical horn generally described as being able to produce an inexhaustible supply of any food or drink desired.
+The tale of this horn seems to have originated as an independent tradition from that of Zeus's raising, though it is uncertain when the two merged.
+(Note: On the stories as initially independent, see: Miller; Fowler 2013; Bremmer; West 1983.
+On the uncertainty as to when they were merged, see .)
+The "horn of Amalthea" is mentioned as early as the 6th century BC by poets such as Anacreon and Phocylides, (Note: Fowler 2013; Gantz; Anacreon, fr.
 361 PMG Page; Phocylides, fr.
-7 Gerber (pp. 396, 397).) and is commonly referenced in comedies, such as those by Cratinus (5th century BC) and Aristophanes (5th to early 4th centuries BC).
-(Note: Brill's New Pauly Vol. 1; Fowler 2013; Aristophanes, fr.
+7 Gerber (pp. 396, 397).
+For Anacreon and Phocylides as dating to as early as the 6th century BC, see Robbins, and Bowie.) and is commonly referenced in comedies, such as those by Cratinus, Aristophanes, and Antiphanes (who date to the 5th or 4th century BC).
+(Note: Bremmer; Fowler 2013; Aristophanes, fr.
 707 PCG (Kassel & Austin 1984); Cratinus, fr.
 261 PCG (Kassel & Austin 1983); Antiphanes, fr.
+108 PCG (Kassel & Austin 1991).)
+The 4th-century BC comic poet Eubulus composed a now-lost work titled Amaltheia, which Richard L. Hunter believes may have dealt with the horn-owning Amalthea and represented her as an innkeeper.

-108 PCG (Kassel & Austin 1991); Philemon, fr.
-68 PCG (Kassel & Austin 1989).)
-According to the Bibliotheca of Apollodorus, the 5th-century BC mythographer Pherecydes described the horn's ability to provide endless food and drink as desired, and considered it to belong to the nymph Amalthea.
+According to the Bibliotheca - a 1st- or 2nd-century AD mythological compendium by an author referred to as "Apollodorus" - the 5th-century BC mythographer Pherecydes described the horn's ability to provide endless food and drink as desired.
+Apollodorus also transmits that it is considered to belong to Amalthea, a nymph (a type of young, female divinity).
 (Note: Fowler 2013; Stephens; Pherecydes, fr.
 42 Fowler (2000) [= FGrHist 3 F42 = Apollodorus, 2.7.5 (Frazer 1921)].)
-In a lost poem by the 5th-century BC poet Pindar, Heracles fought against the river-god Achelous (who battled him in the form of a bull) for the hand of Deianeira, and during the fight Heracles pulled off one of Achelous's horns; the god then reclaimed his horn by trading it for the magical horn which he obtained from Amalthea, a daughter of Oceanus.
-In the same passage in which he cites Pherecydes, Apollodorus (1st to 2nd centuries AD) retells this story, and describes the nymph Amalthea as the daughter of Haemonius, whose name, meaning "Thessalian", indicates that this Amalthea is separate to the nurse of Zeus.
-(Note: Fowler 2013; Apollodorus, 2.7.5 (Frazer 1921).)
-In Apollodorus's account, Amalthea's horn is that of a bull (an element also mentioned by the 4th-to-3rd-century BC poet Philemon), seemingly a result of confusion with the bull's horn of Achelous, (Note: Hard 2004; cf. LIMC.) while in other versions of the myth, told by Diodorus Siculus (1st century BC) and Strabo (1st century BC/AD), the horn of Amalthea is identified with that of Achelous.
+In a lost poem by the 5th-century BC poet Pindar, Heracles fought against the river god Achelous (who was in the form of a bull) for the hand of Deianeira, and during the fight Heracles pulled off one of his opponent's horns.
+Achelous reclaimed this horn from Heracles by trading it for a magical horn obtained from Amalthea, a daughter of Oceanus.
+In the same passage in which he cites Pherecydes, Apollodorus retells this story; he describes the nymph Amalthea as the daughter of Haemonius, whose name, meaning "Thessalian", indicates that she is separate from the nurse of Zeus.
+(Note: Fowler 2013; Apollodorus, 2.7.5 (Frazer 1921).
+A mythical figure named Haemon is the father of Thessalus, who was thought to be the eponym of the region of Thessaly Binder.)
+In Apollodorus's account, Amalthea's horn is that of a bull (an element also mentioned by the 4th-to-3rd-century BC comic poet Philemon), seemingly a result of confusion with the bull's horn of Achelous.
+In the versions of the myth told by Diodorus Siculus (1st century BC) and Strabo (1st century BC/AD), the horn of Amalthea is identified with that of Achelous.
+(Note: Wernicke; Diodorus Siculus, 4.35.3-4 (Oldfather 1935); Strabo, 10.2.19 (Jones 1928).
+For other versions of this myth, including those in which Amalthea is not mentioned, see Achelous.)